What is Fast Track?

 - Due to the expedited timelines, it is imperative that authors respond promptly to any editorial queries sent to the authors during the desk review and peer review process.

 - Authors also are advised to provide 5-10 author-suggested reviewers at the time of submission.
-If an insufficient number of author-suggested reviewers are not provided at submission, the JMIR Editorial team will reach out for additional suggestions
+If an insufficient number of author-suggested reviewers are provided at submission, the JMIR Editorial team will reach out for additional suggestions

 - Author-suggested reviewers must not have any conflicts of interest with the authors.
 Please review How does JMIR define a Conflict of Interest (COI)? before suggesting peer reviewers.